Custom wheel: Finishes

 Custom wheels come in many different finishes.
 The most common custom wheel finishes are Chrome, Polished and Painted.
 Chrome wheels consist of traditional chrome plating as well as the new process of PVD (Physical Vapor Deposition) Chrome.
 PVD chrome wheels are protected with a clear coat and are now being introduced by several wheel companies.
 Polished wheels are simply aluminum wheels that have been polished to a shine.
 Polished wheels may or may not be protected by a clear coat.
 Polished wheels that do not have a clear coat are prone to oxidation and may require periodic polishing to maintain its finish.
 Painted wheels come in many different colors and may also have a machined surface incorporated into it.
 Silver and black painted wheels are the most common painted finishes.
 Painted wheels are protected with a clear coat.
-Tru-Spinners produced a Custom 22" Wheel known as the .357 Magnum Wheel Spinners that looked like a loaded gun cylinder with the .357 Magnum bullets that were 24-carat gold-plated that spun and then would then stop on the openings which appeared to be the loaded chambers using magnets to correctly align them.

 Physics

 At some point, the performance advantage of larger wheels and reduced-profile tires meets the performance disadvantage of increased inertia and increased unsprung weight.
 This point varies depending on the vehicle, style of wheel, and driving style; however, most vehicles do not see a performance increase when rims are more than two sizes larger than original-equipment specifications.
 Appearance-oriented enthusiasts may feel that decreased performance and an increased risk of road damage from the use of oversized rims is a worthwhile price to pay for the look they want.